KPMcDonough49/phase_3_project/README.md

 * Which wells you should start fixing first based on location
 * Which funders and installers to focus on when building new wells
-* Which type of wells should be used to replace non-functional wells
+* Which type of wells should be replaced based on age

 ### Data Understanding
 Each row in this dataset represents a unique water well in Tanzania and surrounding information about the well.
 There are 59,400 rows in the training data set and 14,850 rows in the test data set.
 The target feature we will be predicting on is "status_group."
 Status_group represents the functionality of the well and there are three classes: "functional," "non functional" and "functional needs repair."
 There are a number of columns related to geo location of the well.
 There is also a good mix of continuous and categorical variables in the dataset.
 Each feature and its description is listed below.
 The different predictors are listed in the table below: